erinlincoln/red-black-tree-forge/README.md

 ### Sigs

 * Red-black Trees (`src/tree.frg`):
-  * `Tree`: A single sig `Tree` contains the root `Node` of the tree.
+  * `Tree`: A single sig that contains the state of the tree.
+    * `root`: an optional `Node` that indicates the root `Node` of the tree.
 This may be `none` in the case of an empty tree, and may change as nodes are added, removed, or rotated.
+    * `step`: a counter that counts the number of algorithm steps (insert, rotates, recolors, etc.) that have been completed in a trace.
+This is used to prove worst-case complexity.
   * `Node`: Represents a node in the tree.
     * `value`: an `Int` value, which allows us to compare nodes for proper placement in the binary search tree.
 This does not change.
     * `left`, `right`: an optional node pointing to the left or right node in the tree.